Probate & Estate Administration

 Frequently Asked Questions

-What is Summary Administration?
-In Florida, there are two types of probate, Summary Administration and Formal Administration.
-Summary Administration is a shortened probate process.
-In a Summary Administration, no personal representative is appointed.
+What is summary administration?
+In Florida, there are two types of probate, summary administration and formal administration.
+Summary administration is a shortened probate process.
+In a summary administration, no personal representative is appointed.
 One or more interested persons petition the court for an order directing how the assets will pass.
-To qualify for Summary Administration, the value of the entire estate subject to administration (not including assets that are exempt from the claims of creditors) must not exceed $75,000 or the decedent must have been dead for more than 2 years.
-If an estate does not qualify for Summary Administration, then the estate must be administered under Formal Administration.
+To qualify for summary administration, the total estate value cannot be more than $75,000 or the decedent must have passed away more than two years prior.
+If an estate does not qualify for summary administration, then the estate must be administered under formal administration.

-What is Formal Administration?
-In a Formal Administration, the court will appoint a personal representative (known as an executor in many states).
-The personal representative is charged with taking control of the assets of the estate and filing with the court a detailed inventory of the estate’s asset.
+What is formal administration?
+In a formal administration, the court will appoint a personal representative (known as an executor in many states).
+The personal representative is charged with taking control of the assets of the estate and filing with the court a detailed inventory of the estate’s assets.
 The personal representative must also make a diligent search for known creditors and serve them with notice of the administration.
 To the extent of estate assets that are not exempt from the claims of creditors, any valid debts must be paid and satisfied.
 The personal representative must file the decedent’s final tax returns and pay any taxes.
 In large estates, the personal representative will be required to file a federal estate tax return and potentially a state inheritance tax return.
 Finally, the personal representative must distribute the remaining assets to the beneficiaries.

-Where does FloridaProbateSite.com handle probate matters?
+Where does Kramer A. Litvak, P.A., handle probate matters?
 We are based in Pensacola but handle probate and estate administration matters throughout Florida.
 In the vast majority of probates, no appearance before the court is needed; the process merely requires the filing of pleadings.
 In cases where a court appearance is necessary, as is customary in many cases, we can either appear by telephone or simply work with local counsel.